Indo-Jamaicans

-Indo-Jamaicans are the descendants of people who came from the Indian subcontinent to Jamaica.
+Indo-Jamaicans are the descendants of people who came from India and the wider subcontinent to Jamaica.
 Indians form the third largest ethnic group in Jamaica after Africans and Multiracials.
+They are a subgroup of Indo-Caribbean people.

 History

-Due to deteriorating socioeconomic of conditions in British India, more than 36,000 Indians came to British Jamaica as indentured labourers under the Indian indenture system between 1845 and 1917, mostly from Bhojpur and Awadh in the Hindi Belt as well as other parts of North India.
+Due to deteriorating socioeconomic conditions in British India, more than 36,000 Indians came to British Jamaica as indentured labourers under the Indian indenture system between 1845 and 1917, mostly from Bhojpur and Awadh in the Hindi Belt as well as other parts of North India.
 A significant minority were from South India.
 Around two-thirds of the labourers who came remained on the island.
 The demand for their labour came after the end of slavery in 1830 and the failure to attract workers from Europe.
 Indian labourers, who had proved their worth in similar conditions in Mauritius, were sought by the British Jamaican government, in addition to workers coming from China.

 Indian workers were actually paid less than the ex-slaves, who were of West African origin.
 While slaves obviously were not paid for their labour, when they were emancipated in the 1830s, their wages were more than those given to Indian indentured servants.
 Indian immigrants therefore undercut the wages of the ex-slaves.
 This, along with fundamental cultural and linguistic differences and a tendency to not mix with the local population, caused the Africans as well as the British to look down on them.
 Indians were harassed with the derogatory term, "coolie," referring to their worker status.
 Despite such hardships, many Indians in Jamaica have retained their culture and religions like Hinduism and Islam.

 The British Indian government encouraged indentured labour and recruiting depots were established in Calcutta and Madras, although agents were paid significantly less per recruit than for a European worker.
 Most Indians who signed contracts did so in the hope of returning to India with the fruits of their labour rather than intending to migrate permanently.
 The Indian Government appointed a Protector of Immigrants in Jamaica, although this office tended to protect the interests of the employers rather than the workers.
 Although technically the workers had to appear before a magistrate and fully understand their terms and conditions, these were written in English and many workers, signing only with a thumb print, did not comprehend the nature of their service.

 In the mid-20th century, smaller numbers of Indians from the Sindh, Gujarat, Kutch, Bengal and Punjab regions came to Jamaica not as labourers but as merchants conducting business alongside Chinese and Arab immigrants.

 Some Indians have married into the local population of Africans, Creoles, Chinese, Hispanics-Latinos, Arabs, Europeans, and Jews.
 Today the Indian population of Jamaica is either full-blooded Indian who are recent immigrants or their descendants, full-blooded Indians who are the descendants of the original indentured laborers, or mixed Indians, such as Douglas, Chindians, and Anglo-Indians.